zhuhao-nju/facescape/benchmark/README.md

 python export.py
 ```

 The heat meshes have been generated where the distance error is visualized as vertex color.
-The heat meshes of 14 reported methods can be downloaded from [NJU Drive](https://box.nju.edu.cn/f/e2d174cc0bbe46b4b8db/?dl=1) or [Google Drive](https://drive.google.com/file/d/1BHL83xC09wnZw9aIzhQ2NPjjDoUYKThF/view?usp=sharing) (5.9 GB).

 ### Run Evaluation Code